 I want to share some of the highlights of my trip to this vibrant and exciting city.
 Did you know that Omaha is a foodie’s paradise?

-Being from Los Angeles, I could not believe the convenience of the Omaha airport (OMA).
+Being from Los Angeles, I could not believe the convenience of the Omaha Airport (OMA).
 It is less than 5 miles from the downtown convention district.
 Once I landed and got my luggage, I was at my hotel in about 15 minutes, which is unheard of around here.
-The lack of traffic and the ease of getting around town was also quite wonderful, but I digress.
+The lack of traffic and the ease of getting around town was shocking to this California girl, but I digress.

 Let’s talk about Omaha

 Omaha is home to the fifth-generation family-owned Omaha Steaks as well as several fortune 500 companies including Warren Buffet’s Berkshire Hathaway.
 The population of the metro area is just under 1 million people.
 Although there are big city attractions, Omaha has a small town friendly midwest vibe.

 If you visit Omaha, you must allow time for a visit to their zoo.
 The Henry Doorly Zoo and Aquarium is world-renown and many consider it to be the best zoo in the United States.
 I was particularly impressed to learn about their conservation efforts across the world.